Shopping for Health Insurance?

 - Rehabilitative services and devices

-Dental insurance plans cover part of your dental costs for you and your family.
+Dental insurance plans provide coverage for part of the dental costs for you and your family.
+This type of health insurance:

-- Can cover a wide range of services or just basic care.
+- Can cover a wide range of dental services or just basic, routine care.

-- Can be bought as part of your Blue Cross and Blue Shield of Illinois longer-term plan or by itself through a separate, stand-alone dental plan.
+- Can be bought as part of your Blue Cross and Blue Shield of Illinois (BCBSIL) individual and family health plan or separately, as a stand-alone dental plan.

 - Is required for children age 18 or younger under the Affordable Care Act.

-Medicare is the federal health insurance program for people age 65 or older, or people under 65 with certain disabilities or illnesses.
+Medicare is a type of health insurance coverage for people age 65 or older, or people under 65 with certain disabilities or illnesses.

 Medicaid and Children's Health Insurance Program (CHIP)